 |1st Dan+||Black||1 Year Minimum, Rising 1 Extra Year for Each Subsequent Level|

 In the weeks approaching a grading, the instructor will make an assessment of which students have made sufficient progress to be able to attempt the next level.
 Exams cost £30 and are conducted by an independent, qualified examiner from The Japan Karate Association in England.
 Members can find details of grading dates for the year on our events calendar page.

 There is some formality in class, like the bow at the start and the end of the lesson, but much of what we expect is simple common sense and good manners.
 Students need to remove all jewellery, be attentive, and actively engage with the class.
-Finger- and toenails must be clipped short and karate uniforms clean.
-Mobile phones should be switched to silent unless one is expecting an urgent call.
+Fingernails and toenails must be clipped short and karate uniforms washed after each lesson.
+Mobile phones should be switched to silent unless expecting an urgent call.

 Try to be on time to class and bow to the front of the room when entering.
 If you arrive late, leave your belongings to the side and your lesson card (if you have one) on the table with the others.
-Then, kneel down near the dojo entrance, in line of sight with the instructor, who will invite you to join the class at a safe and convenient point.
-Bow to the instructor then join at the end of the line.
+Then, kneel down near the dojo entrance, in line of sight and facing the instructor, who will invite you to join the class at a safe and convenient point.
+Bow to the instructor and join at the end of the line.
 If you arrive very late or after the warm-up has finished, the instructor may suggest that first-timers just watch the class on that occasion.
-Regular students may be told to warm-up and stretch themselves away from the main group.
-They should then kneel down when they are ready to join in and formally bow when invited into the class.
+Regular students arriving after the warm-up has finished should warm-up away from the main group first, then kneel down when they are ready to join in with the class.

 When to start

-Today; tomorrow; any time!
-Just come along to our next class – you’ll be most welcome :-)
+Come along to our next class – you’ll be most welcome!